Ranzim/EnviroGram/README.md

 ```

 **Data Flow:**
-1. ESP32 reads temperature and humidity from DHT22 every 5 seconds
+1. ESP32 reads temperature and humidity from DHT22
 2. Data is published to MQTT topics on Raspberry Pi
 3. Node-RED subscribes to MQTT topics and processes data
 4. Dew point is calculated using Magnus-Tetens formula